Why perform a reproductive or breeding soundness exam on a stallion?

 Low Dose insemination: What is it?
 When and why use it?

 Low dose insemination can be described as using a decreased number of spermatozoa that are deposited at the oviduct or utero-tubal junction, ipsilateral to the dominant follicle.
 This can be accomplished either by hysteroscopic insemination or deposition blindly manually.
-This is procedure is especially useful when dealing with sub-fertile or deceased stallions, poor quality semen, limited supplies of frozen semen and sexed semen.
-1-1.5ml containing approximately 50 million progressively motile spermatozoa has been used.
+This procedure is especially useful when dealing with sub-fertile or deceased stallions, poor quality semen, limited supplies of frozen semen and sexed semen.
+1-1.5 ml containing approximately 50 million progressively motile spermatozoa has been used.
 Therefore uterine horn insemination may improve pregnancy rates by increasing the number of motile sperm that enter the oviduct when deposited at the utero-tubal junction.
 There have however been differing results reported in pregnancy rates.

 What other assisted reproductive techniques are available for mares that are not capable of producing an embryo or have a poor uterus unable to have an embryo survive?

 Oocyte Transfer is a technique in which oocyts (eggs) are collected from the donor mares follicles using a transvaginal ultrasound guided approach or aspiration through the mare’s flank.
 This procedure is an alternative for mares in which embryo transfer is not an option.
 Mares that may have cervical problems, chronic infection/inflammation/yeast, oviductal or uterine adhesions or failure in ovulation are good candidates.
 The success rate in oocyte retrieval is about 75-80% in these mares.
 The oocyte is then placed into the oviduct or a recipient mare that has previously been inseminated.
 The recipient mare needs to be anestrus or have their dominant follicle aspirated so only the donor mare’s oocyt will be fertilized.
 Oocyte transfer is done by a flank incision with visualization of the oviduct and placement of the oocyte into the ampula of the oviduct.
-Pregnancy rates after the transfers have been performed are determined by the age of the donor mare.
+Pregnancy rates after the transfers are determined by the age of the donor mare.
 Older mares have been shown to have less viable oocytes and be more prone to fertilization problems or early embryonic death resulting in 25-40% pregnancy rates.
 Younger healthy mares when oocytes are transferred into the same recipients had pregnancy rates as high as 60-80%.

 Gamete Intrafallopian Tube Transfer